onaxiz/vk/README.md

-Simple vk bot, now he can receive a message /test
+Template of vk bot, now he can receive a message /test
 https://vk.com/public201051237